RenaudDev/PaperPause/DAILY_WORKFLOW_SETUP.md

 - Click any run to see detailed logs

 ### Check Generated Files
-- New images appear in `content/animals/cats/` and `content/animals/Dogs/`
+- New images appear in:
+  - `content/animals/cats/`
+  - `content/animals/Dogs/`
+  - `content/animals/Horses/`
+  - `content/animals/Butterflies/`
 - Each run creates a commit with timestamp

 ## Troubleshooting